autarch/presentations/why-do-programmers-love-rust/index.md

 But no manual memory allocation either

 Note:
+* Most things go on the stack by default
+* But you can put things on the heap
-* You can control whether the stack or heap is used
+* You can even replace the global allocator

 ------